-Feed's are used to connecting Facebook Pages and Content Lists.
-Thanks to them, you can send selected articles to different Facebook Pages.
+Feeds are used to connect Facebook Pages and Content Lists.
+With them, you can send selected articles to different Facebook Pages.

-$Feed \ can \ be \ created \ in \ Publisher \ with \ REST \ API \ / \texttt{api}/\{\texttt{version}\}/\texttt{facebook}/\texttt{instantarticles}/\texttt{feed}/POST \ request.$
+Feeds can be created in Publisher with a REST API /api/{version}/facebook/instantarticles/feed/ POST request.

-- · contentBucket Content List id - facebookPage Facebook Page id (from publisher) - mode Instant Article publishing mode: 0 (devlopment) or 1 (production)
+- contentBucket Content List id - facebookPage Facebook Page id (from publisher) - mode Instant Article publishing mode: 0 (devlopment) or 1 (production)